IykeObrien/alx-system_engineering-devops/0x10-https_ssl/README.md

 $ sudo service haproxy reload
 If you don't have HAProxy installed just copy and run this on your terminal and save yourself the hassle

-$ wget -O haproxy https://github.com/sammykingx/alx-system engineering-devops/raw/master/0x0F-load balancer/instal lhaproxy safely && -
+$ wget -O haproxy https://github.com/sammykingx/alx-system engineering-devops/raw/master/0x0F-load balancer/install haproxy safely &&